BigBoss424/adayinthelife/development/archive.md

 permalink: /archive/
 ---
 # Archive
-This page is the Archive page for my blogs.
+This page is the Archive page for my blog posts.